CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/setup-gateway.md

 ## Configure the Gateway Databases to use Transparent Data Encryption

+{{% alert title="Note" %}}Transparent Data Encryption cannot be applied to SQL Server Express, only full SQL Server instances.{{% /alert %}}

 Once Gateway has been configured, if you wish to encrypt the databases using [Transparent Data Encryption][] for improved security, this should now be performed by following the steps in [Configuring TDE][].

-{{% alert title="Note" %}}TDE cannot be applied to SQL Server Express, only full SQL Server instances.{{% /alert %}}

 ## Next Steps?